amsharifian/ece5745-tut7-pymtl-cl/docs/index.md

 not required for the project, students may find that CL modeling can facilitate a much broader initial design-space exploration, and thus enable students to focus on the most promising designs for RTL implementation.
+This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, and Verilog.

-You should start by cloning the tutorial repository from GitHub and creating a build directory.
-Access an `ecelinux` machine and use the following commands:
+The first step is to source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

 ```
  % source setup-ece5745.sh